 All the employee records described above (apart from personal and emergency information) have to be kept for a certain period of time prescribed by law.
 Exactly how long you need to keep employee records depends on your country and the relevant employment laws there.
 It’s best practice to consult your government’s employment and tax websites or your legal team, if you have one.

 Obviously, there are different ways to keep your employee records (though you should always take advantage of modern technology to help you).
-Here are some tips on how to keep employee records for small businesses, with a special focus on the importance of implementing a HRIS, the modern solution to HR record keeping:
+Here are some tips on how to keep employee records for small businesses, with a special focus on the importance of implementing the best employee database software, the modern solution to HR record keeping:

 Employee records need to be kept as often as stipulated.
 In the case of payroll info, that means daily.
 Every time you hire a new employee or grant someone leave, your records should be updated.
 Not keeping up to date can mean a rush to get everything sorted.
 HR software can make this a lot easier as information can be added automatically or by employees themselves.